 If you plan on hiking the PCT you will need to obtain a series of permits.
 These permits help manage the trail and wilderness areas.
 Failure to hike with the appropriate permits may result in fines.
 Do your part in wilderness management by obtaining the appropriate permits.

 Pacific Crest Trail Permit

-Apply for the "Thru-Permit" (available after January 31, 2010) at PCTA.org if you plan to travel 500 continuous miles or more along the Pacific Crest Trail.
-This permit allows you to enter and camp at all local, state and national parks and forests along the PCT (special restrictions may apply - read the Permits page at PCTA.org carefully).
+Apply for the "Thru-Permit" (available after January 31) at if you plan to travel 500 continuous miles or more along the Pacific Crest Trail.
+This permit allows you to enter and camp at all local, state and national parks and forests along the PCT (special restrictions may apply - read the carefully).
 If you plan on hiking Mt.
 Whitney, purchase the Mt.
 Whitney Permit at the same time as the Thru Permit.